LIM-AeroCloud/ICARE.jl/README.md

 Download is monitored in `ICAREdownloads.log`; warnings of missing ICARE data or additional local data files is given in `ICAREwarnings.log` (or the specified alternative paths/names for the `savelog` and `warnlog` files).
+By default, new log files are created for every run of `ftp_download`, but existing log files can be appended, if `appendlog` is set to `true`.

 If `download` is set to `false`, `ftp_download` only checks for available additional data files on the ICARE server in the specified timeframe and reports them in the `savelog` file.
 Furthermore, missing dates on ICARE or misplaced files in the local directories are given in the `warnlog` file.
 Directories are not synced with ICARE, and files are not downloaded.
 This option is available to check your data coverage compared to the ICARE server.